Introduction

 So, if you aim to live and work in the UK by running your own business, this visa route is ideal for you.
 It is one of the UK business immigration self-sponsorship categories and encompasses choices like Self-Sponsor Skilled Worker Visa UK, Sole Representative Visa UK, and specialised visa pathways that cater to unique entrepreneurial or commercial circumstances.

-Visa Type | Description | Typical Eligibility Criteria | Duration & Renewal |
+| Visa Type | Description | Typical Eligibility Criteria | Duration & Renewal |

-Self-Sponsored Skilled Worker | Allows skilled workers to sponsor themselves through a UK company that holds a sponsor licence, enabling them to legally employ themselves. | Job role must meet skill and salary thresholds; company must be registered | Initially 3 years, extendable up to 5 years |
+| Self-Sponsored Skilled Worker | Allows skilled workers to sponsor themselves through a UK company holding a sponsor licence. | Job role must meet skill & salary thresholds; company must be properly registered. | Initially 3 years, extendable up to 5 years. |

-Sole Representative Visa | For senior employees establishing a UK branch of an overseas business | Must hold a senior role abroad, own less than 50% of the parent company, and intend to establish a UK presence. | Up to 3 years, extendable; pathway to settlement |
+| Sole Representative Visa | For senior employees establishing a UK branch of an overseas company. | Must hold a senior role abroad, own less than 50% of the parent company, and intend to set up a UK presence. | Up to 3 years; extendable; pathway to settlement. |

-UK Business Visa for Entrepreneurs | For business founders who want to start or manage a business in the UK | Proof of funds and viable business plan required | Usually, 3 years with extensions possible |
+| UK Business Visa for Entrepreneurs | For founders who want to start or run a business in the UK. | Proof of funds and a viable business plan required. | Typically 3 years, with possible extensions. |

-UK Self-Employment Visa | Enables self-employed individuals to work legally in the UK | Demonstrate self-employment or intention to be self-employed | Varies by visa category |
+| UK Self-Employment Visa | Allows self-employed individuals to legally work in the UK. | Must demonstrate self-employment or intention to become self-employed. | Duration varies depending on visa category. |

 The UK self-sponsorship visa is suitable for: